If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 This feature will remove the program from the home screen, but you’ll still be able to find it using the search function or through the live guide in case you change your mind.

-YouTube TV rolled out its highly-requested multiview feature ahead of NFL season.
-This feature allows sports fans to watch up to four games at once.
+YouTube TV has rolled out its highly-requested multiview feature that allows sports fans to watch up to four games at once.

 While in multiview mode, users can switch audio and captions.
 There’s also the option to go fullscreen.